 Different microphones have different technologies when it comes to their membranes and transducers.
-Dynamic and condenser mics may look similar, but they’re very different in their technology, construction, and the type of sound recording they’re suited for.
+Dynamic and condenser microphones may look similar, but they’re very different in their technology, construction, audio signals, and the type of sound recording they’re suited for.
 They each have components unique to them but also, there are parts that they have in common.
 Let’s take a look at them.

 A dynamic microphone is one of the most common types of microphones.
 When people hear the word ‘microphone,’ the first image that comes up in their mind is a dynamic mic, even if they’re not aware of it.
 Dynamic microphones have three vital parts inside that make them work.

 All microphones have a diaphragm as this is the membrane of the microphone that is similar to our eardrums.
 This can be a thin piece of metal, plastic, or aluminum that vibrates when sound enters the microphone.
 This vibration is then turned into an electric signal by the microphone.
 The diaphragm is the aspect that matters the most in a microphone, especially when it comes to sound quality.

 The coil is a part that is unique to dynamic microphones.
 This is attached to the diaphragm.
 When the diaphragm begins to vibrate, the coil vibrates as well, moving back and forth between a magnet.
 This back and forth movement between the magnetically-charged coil and the magnet is what creates the electric energy in the signal.

 The magnetic core is another aspect that’s unique to dynamic microphones.
 The core creates a magnetic field for the coil, allowing the vibrations to create an electric signal.